a-real-ai/pywinassistant/README.md

 *   **Microsoft’s** [**Visualization-of-Thought research paper**](https://arxiv.org/abs/2404.03622) (April 4, 2024)
 *   **Anthropic** [**Claude’s Computer-Use Agent**](https://www.anthropic.com/news/3-5-models-and-computer-use) (October 22, 2024)
 *   **OpenIA** [**ChatGPT’s Operator Computer-Using Agent (CUA)**](https://openai.com/index/introducing-operator/) (January 23, 2025)

 ### **Development Notes:**
-Further development of this system architecture leads to AGI.
-Imagine it as a synthetic scientist capable of operating scientific software on a computer.
+PyWinAssistant is limited to model's intelligence and time to inference.
+New advancements on LLM's are required to reach for AGI.
 The system's autonomous task decomposition leverages **native semantic differentials** rather than visual changes, visual changes can be optionally activated for real-time image corruption analysis in GUI/Screen.
-Withheld components that enable AGI "Hierarchical-Temporal Reasoning" (learning, adapting, and predicting across layers of abstraction and time) were added as commented functions into the code for further development; long-term memory and self-learning mechanisms were designed to evolve **symbolic state representations**, not visual patterns, aligning with AGI development while complying with AI governance standards.
-Visual patterns can be explicitly added into each spatial cognition iteration that PyWinAssistant performs, to achieve "real-time" imaging understanding, this can be fine-tuned to look up for visual patterns, bugs, static, errors, corruption, etc.
+Long-term memory and self-learning mechanisms were designed to evolve **symbolic state representations**, and can be also represented into visual patterns, aligning with AGI development.
+Visual patterns can be added into each spatial cognition iteration that PyWinAssistant performs, to achieve "real-time" imaging understanding, this can be fine-tuned to look up for visual patterns, bugs, static, errors, corruption, etc.

 Paper related: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models:
 ![image](https://github.com/a-real-ai/pywinassistant/assets/18397328/58c8e18d-b633-4a35-abc1-b8a76768e4e3)